ludehao108-hue/BASG-Net-Cervical-Cell-Segmentation/README.md

 The auxiliary branch should be interpreted as a background-aware feature modulation component, **not** as an independent detector for specific artifact categories such as red blood cells, mucus, staining residues, or cell debris.

 ---
+## Code Availability

+The model-only implementation of **BASG-Net** was publicly released on **16 May 2026**, following the initial manuscript submission on **02 Apr 2026**.
+This repository is intended to provide a transparent description of the proposed network architecture.
+Dataset files, local paths, checkpoints, logs, and private experimental outputs are not included.

 ## Architecture Overview